What Average, Constant or Variable BitRates mean.

 One of the features of mp3 and vorbis is the bit reservoir, which is in a shortly explanation a way of expanding bits in a frame to another.

-In CBR, lame (and others encoders) compute the nessecary information to compact a audio frame in mp3, but sometimes the nessecery bits are bigger then what you get, so if say another frame after need less bits to be encoded you can put the extra info on that frame.
+bigger then what you get, so if say another frame after need less bits to be encoded you can put the extra info on that frame.

-So let's say that this frame needs 192Kb/s to be correctly encoded but you are encoding a cbr mp3 in 160kb/s. without bit reservoir this frame would be cutted and compacted to 160kb/s.
+So let's say that this frame needs 192Kb/s to be correctly encoded but you are encoding a cbr mp3 in 160kb/s. without bit reservoir this frame

-But with bit reservoir another future frame may need only 128kb/s so that leaves space free and you can put the extra 32kb/s of the previous frame in this one, provided that you mark in this frame where did you put the extra 32kb/s.
-So it's something similar to a second pass in the data to know where you can put the extra bit's.
+But with bit reservoir another future frame may need only 128kb/s so that leaves space free and you can put the extra 32kb/s of the previous

-ABR is similar to CBR with bit reservoir, in the way that they produce a constante bitrate, but cbr uses bit reservoir and ABR just balances bettewn VBR and the need of producing a constante ratio bettwen compression and quality, say ABR also choose if one can compact a frame with only 128Kb/s and in the future you need to compact another with 256kb/s and so on, in order to obtain a constante bitrate (if you sum all of the bitrates choosen).
+one can compact a frame with only 128Kb/s and in the future you need to compact another with 256kb/s and so on, in order to obtain a constante

 So if space is a concern, choose ABR as it work like a VBR in CBR mode.